ausevo/ausevo.github.io/past-conf.md

 2025 - University of Queensland - Brisbane, QLD

-2024 - University of Western Australia - Perth, WA
+2024 - University of Western Australia - Perth, WA (116 attendees, 6 online)

-2023 - University of Adelaide - Adelaide, SA
+2023 - University of Adelaide - Adelaide, SA (140 attendees)

-2022 - Australian National University - Canberra, ACT
+2022 - Australian National University - Canberra, ACT (212 attendees, 23 online)

-2021 - Monash University - Melbourne, VIC
+2021 - Monash University - Melbourne, VIC (102 attendees, 112 online)

-2020 - Online - University of Melbourne VIC
+2020 - Online - University of Melbourne VIC (151 attendees)

-2019 - University of New South Wales - Sydney, NSW
+2019 - University of New South Wales - Sydney, NSW (240 attendees)

 2017 - Australasian Evolution Society and Phylomania Combined Meeting - Hobart, TAS

 2015 - No AES conference.
 Joint with Behaviour Meeting in Cairns.

-2013 - Geelong, VIC
+2013 - Geelong Conference Centre (hosted by Deakin University), VIC (150 attendees)

-2011 - Townsville, QLD
+2011 - Townsville (hosted by James Cook University), QLD

 2009 - Australian National University, Canberra, ACT

-2007 -
+2007 - No AES conference.
+Joint with the Evolution Meeting in Christchurch, Aotearoa (New Zealand)
+The Evolution annual meeting is hosted by three USA societies including the Society for the Study of Evolution, the American Society of Naturalists and the Society of Systematic Biologist.

-2005 - Fremantle, WA
+2005 - Fremantle (hosted by University of Western Australia), WA

 2003 - University of New South Wales - Sydney, NSW